 This research and conservation project aims to provide the local communities, stakeholders, and government bodies with the information they need to design and implement management plans for the future protection of this pristine marine ecosystem.

 During this project, you will be conducting scuba and snorkel surveys in which you will map coral, identify reef fish and invertebrates, study the behavior of fish, and possibly see whale sharks.
 Additional project activities include surveying mangroves, a vital buffer against storm surges caused by cyclones, and an important part of the coastal ecosystem.

 For the first couple of days on the project, you will be settling into camp and familiarizing yourself with the running of a remote field research station.
-For the following three weeks, you'll go through the necessary training to receive your qualfication in conducting marine surveys, a vital part of the project.
-During this time, you may also receive refresher dive training courses if needed.
+For the following three weeks, you will go through the necessary training in order to receive your qualification in conducting marine surveys, a vital part of the project.
+During this time, you may undergo refresher dive training courses.

-Below is a basic list of research techniques you will be utilizing while on this project:
+Below is a basic list of research techniques you will be utilizing whilst on this project:

 - Habitat mapping: Providing a comprehensive underwater map of the bay.
-This involves noting where we find sea grass, coral, sand, rock and other substances.
+This involves noting where you will find sea grass, coral, sand, rock and other substances.
 This is conducted by small-boat reconnaissance, snorkeling and scuba diving.

 - Mangrove mapping: Examining the diversity in different mangrove stands.

 - Fisheries studies: Working with fishermen at fish landing sites to assess catch levels and composition.